Can Psychological Problems Cause ED And Libido Problems?

 When you are depressed, you typically have less energy to live life, and you normally have less interest in activities that formerly interested you.

-Life and daily events may become dull or even be perceived as pointless.
+Life and daily events may become dull or even be seen as pointless.

 Your behaviour therefore often changes.